CentreForDigitalHumanities/DHScrapers/epidat/README.md

 ## Requirements

 Note that this module has its own `requirements.txt`.
 This imports the main requirements file, and adds a single dependency:
 'lxml'.
 This package is notorious for not installing on Windows machines.
-If you want to use the IIS scraper, please don't have a Windows machine, and go: `pip install -r epidat/requirements.txt`.
+If you want to use the Epidat scraper, please don't have a Windows machine, and go: `pip install -r epidat/requirements.txt`.

 ## Scraping